AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-embed-api/howtos_comments.md

 Use this tool to create any freehand drawing or shape.
 Features include:

 -   Adding a drawing
-    -   Select the drawing tool in the top bar, click where you want to begin drawing and drag to create a shape.
+    -   Select the drawing tool from the quick tools menu on the left-hand side, click where you want to begin drawing and drag to create a shape.
 You can release the mouse button, move the pointer to a new location, and continue drawing.
 The drawing gets added along with a default comment in the comments panel.
-    -   You can also add a drawing by performing right-click and selecting *Use drawing tool* option from the popover menu.
+    -   You can also add a drawing by performing right-click and selecting *Draw freeform* option from the popover menu.
 -   Updating a drawing
     -   Click on an existing drawing to display the toolbar.
-You can change attributes such as colour and stroke width.
+You can change attributes such as color and stroke width.
     -   You can edit the comment by clicking on the Edit option in the overflow menu in the comments panel.
 -   Removing a drawing